facebook/create-react-app/template/README.md

 The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.

 We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
 For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
+Colocation also helps find tests more quickly in larger projects.

 ### Command Line Interface

 When you run `npm test`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
-It is designed this way so that you could keep it open and enjoy fast re-runs.
+It is designed this way so that you can keep it open and enjoy fast re-runs.
 You can learn the commands from the “Watch Usage” note that the watcher prints after every run:

 ![Jest watch mode](http://facebook.github.io/jest/img/blog/15-watch.gif)

 ### Version Control Integration

-By default, when you run `npm test`, Jest will only run the tests related to files changed since last commit.
+By default, when you run `npm test`, Jest will only run the tests related to files changed since the last commit.
 This is an optimization designed to make your tests runs fast regardless of how many tests you have.
 However it assumes that you don’t often commit the code that doesn’t pass the tests.

 Jest will always explicitly mention that it only ran tests related to the files changed since the last commit.
 You can also press `a` in the watch mode to force Jest to run all tests.